jeckvld/use-react-dialog/README.md

 ## Examples

+Live demo (MaterialUI, TypeScript, CodeSandbox) example you can find [here](https://codesandbox.io/s/use-react-dialog-j9yq7).

-Executable TypeScript example you can find in [/example](/example) directory.
+Source code of that example you can find in [/example](/example) directory.

 ## License